-- 1. Run the SuperStart ( $\int{-\infty}^{\infty}$ command.
+- Run the SuperStart (XS) command.
 Press Yes.
-It will fail again because it can only find three coded targets. - 2.
-Answer No to the question about resetting the picture.
-Now we only have to measure one more point.
+It will fail again because it can only find three coded targets. - Answer No to the question about resetting the picture.
+Now we only have to measure one more point. - 3.
+Set the current label to SCALE1 by typing SCALE1 and then press.".